 GLOBAL MARKETS-Stocks, dollar rally on renewed U.S.-China deal hopes

-Oil prices rose and global equity markets rallied on Thursday after China said it has agreed with the United States to cancel tariffs in phases, a key consideration in reaching an initial deal to end a trade war that has crimped economic growth.
-Wall Street's three main stock indexes hit record intraday highs and a gauge of worldwide equity performance surged to a 21-month peak, with a pan-European index at its highest since July 2015.
+Oil prices rose and stocks rallied worldwide on Thursday after China said it had agreed with the United States to cancel tariffs in phases, a key consideration in reaching a deal to end a trade war that has crimped economic growth and roiled markets.
+Wall Street's three main stock indexes hit record highs and a gauge of worldwide equity performance surged to a 21-month peak, with a pan-European index at its highest since July 2015 after regional shares rose for a fifth straight session.

 "The real driver (of the market rally) is that investors in the United State and around the world have got little alternatives available to them because of the actions of the central banks," Kelly said, "so they're funneling money into stocks."
-MSCI's gauge of stocks across the globe gained 0.45%, while the pan-European STOXX 600 index rose 0.39%.
+MSCI's gauge of stocks across the globe gained 0.32%, while the pan-European STOXX 600 index closed up 0.37%.
+Trade-sensitive German shares rose 0.8% to close at their highest since February 2018.

+Asia had been quiet overnight, with the China news arriving just before European markets opened.
+Automakers and miners were among Europe's top gainers.
+The prospect of a recession diminishes if some tariffs are removed, said Peter Cardillo, chief market economist at Spartan Capital Securities in New York.
+"So that's positive for stocks."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)